 In all reality it would take me a while to list all my influnces.
 They are wide and varied encompassing many genres, styles and artists.
 Here's a little selection below of a few that have been 'floating my boat' recently.

-Suffice to say I love anything by David Sylvian, Kate Bush, Bjork, Aux88, Underground Resistance, William Orbit, Oval, Alva Noto, Monolake, bvDub, Miles Davis, John Coltrane, Bach, Debussy, Satie, David Bowie, Mark Bell, Alva Noto and many more besides.
+Suffice to say I love anything by David Sylvian, Kate Bush, Bjork, Aux88, Underground Resistance, William Orbit, Oval, Alva Noto, Monolake, Miles Davis, John Coltrane, Bach, Debussy, Satie, David Bowie, Mark Bell, Alva Noto and more.

 Sadly it appears Samadhisound will soon be closing up shop and moving on to greener pastures.
-Such a shame really as their artsist roster was truly unique and ground breaking in many ways.
-Had it not been for the label I would never have come to know and love the works of artists like Arve Henriksen and Akira Rabelais (to name but a few).
+Such a shame really as their artist roster was truly unique and ground breaking in many ways.
+Had it not been for the label, I would never have come to know and love the works of artists like Arve Henriksen and Akira Rabelais (to name but a few).

-Current music doesn't always float my boat but I general like to keep up on the output of Flying Lotus, Underground Resistance, Mucrof, Sakamoto, Jack Dangers, Tim Simeon, Paul Hartnoll, Arovane, Goldfrapp, Bjork, Kate Bush and Massive Attack and N5Md's (ghost) and the rather excellent BVdub.
+I like to keep up with the output of Flying Lotus, Underground Resistance, Murcof, Sakamoto, Jack Dangers, Tim Simeon, Paul Hartnoll, Arovane, Goldfrapp, Bjork, Kate Bush, Massive Attack, (ghost) and the rather excellent BVdub.